bluejay-19/Vault/docs/evaluation.md

 # Evaluation Approach
-**Method:** Manual + semi-structured review against the test scenarios above.
+**Method:** Manual + semi-structured review against the test scenarios in the test-set.md file.
 For each test file/scenario, generate Frank's roast and check it against these pass/fail criteria:

 1. **Accuracy** — Does Frank correctly reference the actual biggest category, correct over/under budget status, and correct direction of trend (when applicable)?
 Target: 100% across all scenarios — this is non-negotiable since wrong numbers undermine the whole app's credibility.